-It is not entirely clear whether the proposal contemplates that CSEs' initial margin models will be operated on a dynamic basis, so that the amount of initial margin is calculated based on a rolling look-back period.
-Calculating initial margin on a dynamic basis means that the potential replacement cost/liquidation cost of a fixed portfolio may change as the magnitude and the volatilities and correlations of market factors observed in the rolling look-back period changes.
+The PR Proposal states that, if portfolio-based margining is used, then initial margin must be recalculated each time a new swap is added to the portfolio,33 but this does not address whether initial margin is generally determined on a dynamic basis.
 We strongly recommend that a CSE be permitted to operate their models on dynamic basis for the following reasons: (i) it is consistent with the DCO's use of margin models, which are dynamic and use a rolling look-back period; (ii) it is impossible to determine what static level will be high enough to cover a future period of financial stress, and predictions based on historical data are often unreliable; (iii) while the use of a dynamic rather than a static basis of calculating margin might result in increased margin requirements during periods of stress, and could have pro-cyclical effects, such increased margin requirements may be appropriate.

-Such a dynamic model should not be required to incorporate a "period of significant financial stress".34 First, the time period used for calculation will change over time and the models will capture trends in the market.
-Second, the concept of "period of significant financial stress" is undefined and very difficult to pre-determine.
-35 Third, requiring calibration to a particular time period would defeat the purpose of a dynamic model, which is to continue to use new information as it becomes available.
+Such a dynamic model should not be required to be calibrated to a "period of significant financial stress".
+First, the time period used for calculation will change over time and the models will capture trends in the market.
+Second, the concept of "period of significant financial stress" is undefined and very difficult to pre-determine 34.
+Third, requiring calibration to a particular time period would defeat the purpose of a dynamic model, which is to continue to use new information as it becomes available.